Can a molecule be beautiful?

 New hope for Alzheimer’s

-At the BU School of Medicine, the CMD also brings new hope in the fight against Alzheimer’s disease.
-Carmela Abraham, a MED professor of medicine and biochemistry, who has been studying Alzheimer’s for 35 years, is preparing to screen the CMD’s library for compounds that can stop cells from making amyloid beta, a protein that has been found to build up in the brains of Alzheimer’s patients.
+At the Boston University School of Medicine (MED), the CMD also brings new hope in the fight against Alzheimer’s disease.
+Carmela Abraham, a professor in MED’s medicine and biochemistry departments who has been studying Alzheimer’s for 35 years, is preparing to screen the CMD’s library for compounds that can stop cells from making amyloid beta, a protein that has been found to build up in the brains of Alzheimer’s patients.

 One way to stop the formation of amyloid beta is to turn off the enzymes that carve it out from its parent protein, says Abraham.
 However, those enzymes have other essential functions in the body, she explains; they can’t be shut down without serious side effects.